 It is one of those instances where you absolutely need a specific technology to be able to achieve a robust tool like Penpot in a short period of time.

 Why did you release Penpot as an Alpha? #

 We couldn’t wait any longer.
 Back in February 2020 we promised that it would take as a year to develop a sort of 1.0.
 The “alpha” tag might be misleading, it’s quite stable and feature-rich but in some ways it’s still immature with regards to our vision.

-Anyway, enjoy it for what it is, the first public iteration of our hopeful plans.
+Anyway, enjoy it for what it is, we will keep releasing iterations of our hopeful plans.

 How Penpot? #

 These are questions related to practical aspects of Penpot or its capabilities.

 How do you plan to make Penpot’s development sustainable? #

 Kaleidos Open Source, the company behind Penpot, has the resources and the team needed to do that.
 If Penpot really succeeds and demands more and more resources, a bigger team and a bigger infrastructure, we will need to find ways to monetize some aspects of Penpot.
 Many Open Source platforms have been very successful at that, without reverting to closing up the source code.